apache/infrastructure-website/content/pages/vm-for-project.md

     - Name (default is `<project>-vm.a.o`)
     - Apache ID of project administrator (one of the maintainers you specify below)
 3. Application resources:
-    - Database (Infra recommends SQLite, given the small size, but can configure an on-box mySQL or PostgreSQL database for the vm.)
+    - Database (Infra recommends SQLite, given the small size, but can configure an on-box mySQL or PostgreSQL database for the VM.)
     - Httpd (installed pr default, configuration is to be agreed upon)
     - Non-standard packages (will be maintained by infra-p6)
     - DNS names needed (default is to create `vmname` only)
     - Backup needed (default is **no** backups other than what is in Infra-p6)
 4. Maintainers:
-    - Provide the name, Apache ID, and contact info for at least three PMC members who will maintain the vm.
+    - Provide the name, Apache ID, and contact info for at least three PMC members who will maintain the VM.
 5. Acknowledgement:
     - Name of a PMC member who acknowledges this request on behalf of the project.

-CPU and RAM are expensive resources, so unless you make a really compelling case we will start the vm with default values.
+CPU and RAM are expensive resources, so unless you make a really compelling case we will start the VM with default values.
 If you/we see problems later we can always add more.
 We can add CPU cores and RAM can without reinstalling anything.

 The operating system needs to be supported by our standard applications, therefore we currently only offer Ubuntu.